regulondbunam/RegulonDBHT-API/README.md

 # Quick start

- Just use this command to start RegulonDB GraphQL Closed, Open and Gateway Services:
+ Just use this command to start RegulonDB HT Services:

 ```
 $ npm start